Automatic Geometric Decomposition for Analytical Inverse Kinematics

 \xhdrNoPeriod{If the first and second axis are parallel}, we can choose $\vh_1 =\vh_2$.
-Rotating a unit vector about itself leaves it invariant.
+A unit vector is invariant to rotations about itself.
 This results in the following identities, shown by the example of a rotation about the parallel axes $\vh_1,\vh_2$: